LendingClub logo

-Should I get a debt paydown loan?
+Should I get a Direct Pay loan with LendingClub?

-Understanding the benefits of debt paydown loans
+Understanding the benefits of Direct Pay loans with LendingClub

-Plus, any loan money left over after your creditors are paid goes directly to your bank account.
+Any loan money left over after your creditors are paid goes directly to your bank account.

 Keep more of what you earn and earn more on what you save.